yanir26/Parallel-and-distributed-processing-of-big-data/README.md

 # How to run the program
 **Installation**

-Graphviz must be installed on the computers:
+Graphviz must be installed on the master computer:

 ```sudo apt install graphviz ```